Jason-X-Wang/Jason-X-Wang.github.io/content/blog/oscm-symposium-2026/index.md

 I am thrilled to announce that the University of Sheffield Management School and the Department of Operations Management and Decision Science are delighted to host the **4th Operations and Supply Chain Management Symposium**.

 I am deeply honored to serve as the Organizing Committee Chair for this prestigious event.
-I will be working alongside our esteemed Conference Chairs, Prof. Francisco Saldanha-da-Gama and Prof. Jason Choi, as well as our Organizing Committee Coordinator, Prof. Andrea Genovese.
+I will be working alongside our esteemed Conference Chairs, Prof. Francisco Saldanha-da-Gama and Prof. Jason Choi, as well as our Organizing Committee members, Dr. Merve Keskin and Dr. Mahnaz Hosseinzadeh.

 Building upon the tremendous success of previous symposiums held at the University of Liverpool, the University of Surrey, and the University of Southampton, this year's edition focuses specifically on the theme: **Emerging Technologies and Industry 5.0**.
 The event will take place on **September 1st and 2nd, 2026**.